-Preparing for stormy weather: Do I replace or repair my fencing?
+Preparing for winter weather: Do I replace or repair my fencing?

-Now is a good time to check your fencing in preparation for stormy weather.
+Now is a good time to check your fencing in preparation for winter weather.
 You can prevent a lot of hard work during and immediately after a storm by making sure that fence posts are stable.
-After all, nobody likes replacing broken fence panels in the pouring rain.
+After all, nobody likes replacing broken fence panels in the freezing cold.

 Should I replace my timber fence posts?